MeTV: Programming

 Unlike other digital multicast networks such as former sister network This TV and competitors Antenna TV and Rewind TV, MeTV does not usually run day-long marathons of its programs on major national holidays.
 Instead, the network airs holiday-themed episodes of its shows on occasional holidays (such as Halloween, Thanksgiving and Christmas) as part of its regular schedule, which air in the program's normal time slot but are shown out-of-order from their regular episode rotation.
 Since its inception as a national network, MeTV has also aired marathons of The Doris Day Show on Christmas Eve as well as Christmas-themed specials during the month of December.
 In December 2014, the network aired Christmas episodes of its programs each weeknight from 10:00 to 11:00 p.m.
 Eastern Time, as part of the "MeTV Christmas Conundrum" stunt block, along with airing Christmas episodes of its programs from late Christmas Eve through Christmas night (this was repeated in 2015, albeit in an earlier prime time slot, featuring Christmas-themed episodes of series feature on the network's schedule and other shows from its program distributors that were not part of the regular lineup).

 The network occasionally pays tribute to a recently deceased actor or actress with a marathon showcasing episodes of their past television roles (either those that the performer had starred in as a regular or appeared as a guest star) to which MeTV has access to broadcast through its distributors, pre-empting episodes originally scheduled to air that day; however, these have aired in a significantly decreased usage since the discontinuance of the "MeTV Sunday Showcase" block in September 2012.

 MeTV premiered its first original series since the introduction of Svengoolie, a reality show called Collector's Call, in 2019, later with more original series in 2021, Toon In with Me and in 2022, Sventoonie.

 Current lineup

-The network's schedule is a mix of programming ranging from the 1930s to the 1990s.
+The network's schedule is a mix of programming ranging from the 1930s to the 2000s.

-Weekdays feature Toon In with Me (mornings), crime/legal dramas (late mornings), westerns (afternoons), sitcoms (evenings through prime time), a black and white noir block late nights and detective fiction/police procedural series in the early mornings.
+Weekdays feature Toon In with Me (mornings), crime/legal dramas (late mornings), westerns (afternoons), sitcoms (evenings through prime time), a black and white noir block late nights and detective/police procedural series overnights/early mornings.

 On Saturday, there are blocks of cartoons (mornings), westerns (afternoons), The Three Stooges (early evenings), Svengoolie (prime time), and sci-fi/superhero programs late evenings through the overnight hours.

-Early Sunday mornings, MeTV airs a three-hour block of classic episodes of Mutual of Omaha's Wild Kingdom to fulfill FCC mandated E/I obligations, with the rest of the day dedicated to sitcoms.
+On Sundays MeTV airs a three-hour block of classic episodes of Mutual of Omaha's Wild Kingdom to fulfill FCC mandated E/I obligations early mornings, with the rest of the day primarily dedicated to sitcoms, featuring lighthearted "family" shows airing late mornings/middays, and more adult oriented programs through the evening.
+Sci-fi and crime dramas air overnights/early mornings.